Bluefield College Academic Exchange with China to Benefit Students and Community

 In addition to their studies on campus, the Chinese students will be offered off-campus opportunities to gain a greater appreciation for American culture, particularly American history and the Appalachian traditions, when later in the semester they hike the Appalachian Trail, go mountain biking on the Virginia Creeper Trail, and tour Thomas Jefferson's Monticello.

-As part of its longstanding tradition of providing opportunities for study abroad, which in years past have included trips to London, Rome, Athens and Paris, Bluefield College will reciprocate the Chinese exchange next May by sending 3-4 BC students and a professor to the Jiangsu Institute.
+As part of its longstanding tradition of providing opportunities for study abroad, which in years past have included trips to London, Rome, Athens and Paris, Bluefield College will reciprocate the Chinese exchange next May by sending 3-4 BC students and a professor to the Jiangsu Second Normal University.